Treatment of male infertility

 Surgical treatment

-- Varicocelectomy – Surgical treatment of varicocele (enlarged testicular veins)
+Varicocelectomy - surgical treatment of varicose veins (dilated testicular veins)

-- Vasovasostomy – restoration of patency of the vas deferens
+Vasovasostomy - restoration of the patency of the vas deferens

 Innovative methods of treating male infertility

-ICSI (intracytoplasmic sperm injection) is one of the most effective methods of assisted reproductive technologies (ART) for the treatment of severe forms of male infertility in clinic IVMED.
+ICSI ( intracytoplasmic sperm injection) is one of the most effective methods of assisted reproductive technologies (ART) for the treatment of severe forms of male infertility at the IVMED clinic .

 ICSI makes it possible to achieve fertilization even with a significant decrease in the number and quality of sperm, which makes this method indispensable in the treatment of severe forms of male infertility.